dotnet/designs/accepted/install-locations.md

   * `./<FrameworkName>/<version>` - any other shared framework.
 Applications can choose which version to use.
 * `./sdk/<version>` - only installed when .NET Core SDK is installed - contains the SDK tools.
 Users can choose which version to use.

+Note that the above list is not complete, it only serves to point out interesting parts of the installation which are present in the directory.

 ## Installation types
 .NET Core can be installed in several ways, each provides a different location and expected behavior.
 Each such location will contain the .NET Core install layout described above.